reatva/Vulnerable-Active-Directory-Lab/README.md

-## Vulnerable Active Directory Lab
+## Vulnerable Active Directory Lab OSCP Style
 Automated custom-built vulnerable Active Directory environment designed to simulate a full attack chain.
 The lab includes intensional misconfigurations such as an exposed SMB share with users files, users accounts that are AS-REP roastable and Kerberoastable, and privilege escalation paths that allow password changes for a privilege user.
 Exploiting these weaknesses step-by-step leads to a successful DCSync attack and full domain compromise.
 ## Diagram
 ![diagrama](https://github.com/user-attachments/assets/8178b195-70bc-48bf-98a0-4e162078a346)